BAG POLICY: All bags will be searched before entry.

 - Q: If the park has to be evacuated, is the festival cancelled?

 A: Not necessarily!
-In case of evacuation, check our Emergency Updates page, follow us on Facebook, Twitter, and Instagram at @Lollapalooza, and be sure you have opted-in for push notifications from the Lolla Mobile App.
+In case of evacuation, check back on this page for updates, follow us on Facebook, Twitter, and Instagram at @Lollapalooza, and be sure you have opted-in for push notifications from the Lolla Mobile App.
 We will send push notifications to keep you updated on the status of the festival, including any adjusted set times.

 - Q: When an evacuation ends and fans are allowed to re-enter the site, how do I find out if any set times have been adjusted?